-Among my stockpile of much-loved recipes, there are a few I purposely “save.”
+Among my stockpile of much-loved recipes, there are a few I “save.”
 I wasn’t sure exactly what I was saving this special recipe for–maybe fall when carrots are officially seasonal or Easter when it would be a delightful addition to the holiday table.
 But last weekend, the perfect reason to share this delicious cake occurred: my dad’s 80th birthday.

-The use of almond flour creates a naturally gluten-free dessert, making it ideal for family and friends who are officially gluten-free.
+Lightly adapted from this recipe, the use of almond flour creates a naturally gluten-free dessert, making it ideal for family and friends who are officially gluten-free.
 Yet this recipe is always devoured by the full-on gluten-eaters, too.
 This carrot cake is moist, flavorful and surprisingly healthy, and the wholesome ingredient list always comes as a big surprise to those requesting the recipe.

 I remember the first time I baked this cake.
 It was an experiment for one of my Dad’s earlier birthdays, and I briefly questioned the wisdom of experimenting when 20 people would be expecting a good dessert!
 My sister-in-law graciously made brownies as a last-minute back-up.
 The temperature that day was approaching 100 degrees with high humidity.
 It occurred to me that the icing might melt right off the cake.
 Unbelievably, it held up beautifully and the guests raved about the cake and requested the recipe.
 Most importantly, the birthday boy was thrilled.